incrediblyinsecurectf/public_instance-01/README.md

 # deploy steps

-make sure to clone the deploy-scripts6 repository!
+make sure to clone the deploy-scripts repository!